imchandra11/StudentPerformance/README.md

 This project aims to **predict the math score** of a student based on various factors like gender, ethnicity, parental level of education, lunch type, test preparation course, reading score, and writing score.

 ---
+##  steps to run project
+- clone the repo

+- run command- pip install -r reqirements.txt this will install required libraries and trigger the setup.py so your project will wrap a package.

+- run command- python data_ingestion.py
+your data will be ingested, train and test csv file will stored in artifact folder now it will run data_transformation file data will be processed using OHE and transformation techniques, will be stored as preprocessor.pkl in artifact folder. model_trainer file will be run, will store model.pkl file in artifact folder

+- run command python app.py
+it will run your flask application, can see your interface in browser using http://127.0.0.1:5000

 ## 🧠 1.
 Problem Statement